-A cheesy hashbrown casserole might be considered as a breakfast meal but it's so much more than that.
-Yes, it goes well with eggs, toast, bacon, and sausage.
-But you can also use hash browns to substitute rice or baked potatoes and serve them for dinner alongside roasted meat.
-The best thing is that it only takes a couple of ingredients and very little preparation.
-Learn to make them by following this hashbrown breakfast casserole recipe.
+A cheesy hash brown casserole might be considered as a breakfast meal but it is so much more than that.
+Yes, it goes well with eggs, toast, bacon, and sausage, but you can also use hash browns as a substitute for rice or baked potatoes.

-Hash browns casserole is usually considered to be breakfast food, often served with eggs, bacon, sausage or ham, toast, baked beans, etc. However, they will go well as a side dish to any protein-based main meal like chicken, steak or ham.
-You can easily use hash browns instead of rice or baked potatoes.
+However, they go well as a side dish to any protein-based main meal like chicken, steak, or ham.
+You can easily use hashbrowns instead of rice or baked potatoes.

 However you decide to serve up this delicious hash brown recipe, make sure you have plenty of sour cream on hand.
 A Hash Brown Casserole without sour cream will definitely be missing a key serving ingredient!